50 Years of ART PAPERS

 50 YEARS of ART PAPERS cover design, Benjamin Critton

-Interspersed between the thematic chapters will be spotlights on the publication’s graphic design history, documentation of notable public programs, a roundtable between the past editors who stewarded ART PAPERS’ singular voice in American art publishing, and a curated selection of artist projects.
+Interspersed between the archival selections will be spotlights on the publication’s graphic design history, a dialogue with past editors who stewarded ART PAPERS’ singular voice in American art publishing, and a curated selection of artist projects.
 The book will also compile the complete Art Papers glossaries—a long-running segment in which artists, critics, and scholars take up a term, or terms, relating to issue themes and present experimental definitions.